THE RULES LISTED BELOW ARE FINAL FOR JJFISHWEEKAC 2021.

 2.Entry Forms/Online Registration: Entry forms/online registration are to be completed by all participants with appropriate fees and registration information and can be completed with the assistance of a member of the tournament officials committee.
 IGFA Rules apply with the following exceptions listed below.
 Officials in the Jimmy Johnson’s Atlantic City Quest for the Ring Championship Fishing Week (JJFISHWEEKAC) reserve the right to refuse application or entry into the tournament at their discretion with or without cause.
-By registering for this tournament, the captain and/or owner agrees that all anglers, participants, and occupants of their boat will abide by all tournament rules.
+By registering and paying for this tournament, in any capacity, the captain and/or owner agrees that all anglers, participants, and occupants of their boat will abide by all tournament rules.

 3.Date & Location: Tournament competition will be held July 12-17.
 Tournament kick off, to include registration and boat packet pick up as well as the official captain’s meeting, will be held Monday, July 12.
 A representative from your team SHOULD be present at the Captain’s meeting.
 There will be a sign in sheet and a video of the Captain’s Meeting.
 You are responsible to know the rules.
 Tuesday, July 13-Friday, July 16 will be the official competition days and the weekend will include the gifting experience and closing awards bash.
 You may stay anywhere you would like and leave from anywhere you would like, but you must fish inside the boundary and the weigh station will only be available at the Golden Nugget Marina.
 Events will occur all week near the marina as well as at partner hotel properties.